 Recommended treatment for the acute abortive management of migraine

 ||Sumatriptan (intranasal) and simple analgesia

-May be repeated once, at least 2 hours after first dose if symptoms recur (max 40 mg/24 hrs)
+May be repeated once, at least two hours after first dose if symptoms recur (maximum 40 mg in 24 hours)

 Do not repeat dose during an attack if first dose ineffective.

 Children with cardiac disease

 |0.15 mg/kg (maximum 12.5 mg) in 20 mL/kg sodium chloride 0.9% up to maximum of 1 L administered over one hour.